barnes/Gradebook/README.md

 Prepping to use in class this semester.
 Going to more or less brute force it.
 Student entry on index.
 TODO:
 * clean up studentEntry component.
 Enter to add a student, single line with some code to split the string.
-* passdown classID prop to student page.
+* DONE: passdown classID prop to student page.
 * add rest of classes for this semester
-* deploy
+* DONE: deploy